 IBM’s Mainframe Maintains its Edge with Linux and Open Source

-By Gerald (Jerry) Hosch, Offering Manager for Linux on System z, IBM
+By Gerald (Jerry) Hosch, Offering Manager for Linux on z Systems, IBM

 Continually evolving and adapting to new and emerging trends and IT, the IBM mainframe is showing no signs of slowing down.

 A history of Innovation and Support for Open Source

 The mainframe has been core to many advancements IBM has made, including the strategic move into the open source arena nearly 15 years ago.
 In 2000, IBM decided to commit $1 billion to Linux and also pledged to help improve the operating system by working within the Linux community.
 Linux on z Systems was the first Linux distribution within IBM and since that time IBM has made countless improvements to the mainframe hardware and virtualization technologies to specifically enhance support for Linux workloads.

 When you have a mission-critical business environment, you need a strong infrastructure.
 The IBM mainframe has the strength to support the most demanding workloads through an array of IBM and partner solutions and services.
 The deep resources include database and analytics applications such as DB2, Cognos, SPSS, InfoSphere, and Oracle; business applications such as WebSphere Application Server, WebSphere Commerce, and SAP; security and infrastructure services such as WebSphere MQ, WebSphere Message Broker, IBM Integration Bus, and WebSphere Process Server; mobile application hosting with Worklight, and WebSphere Portal; and cloud support with solutions like Cloud Manager with OpenStack, Cloud Ready for Linux on System z, and Cloud Management Suite for System z including Cloud Orchestrator technology.